 For example, the fair value of certain financial instruments includes adjustments for credit risk; both with regards to counterparty credit risk on positions held and the Company's own creditworthiness on positions issued.
 Credit risk on financial assets is significantly mitigated by credit enhancements such as collateral and netting arrangements.
 Any net credit exposure is measured using available and applicable inputs for the relevant counterparty.
-The same approach is used to measure the credit exposure on the Company's financial liabilities as is used to measure counterparty credit risk on the Company's financial assets.
+The same approach is used to measure the credit exposure on the Company's financial assets.